IBM/qpylib/README.md

 written to run on a CentOS base image.

-Most functions are the equivalent of their pre-Github counterparts, although there may be some small differences in parameter names.
+Most functions are the equivalent of their pre-Github counterparts, although there may be some small differences in parameter names and in error handling.

 ## Project details